rshridoyofficial/CPP_practice/README.md

-at first class i was known with \n
+at first class i was known with
-1.input/output n\
+1.input/output
-2.variables \n
+2.variables
-3.datatyps \n
+3.datatyps
-4.operator \n
+4.operator
 5.unary operator